When to Start HIV Medicines

 - Treatment with HIV medicines (called antiretroviral therapy or ART) is recommended for everyone with HIV.
 HIV medicines help people with HIV live longer, healthier lives and reduce the risk of HIV transmission.

-- People with HIV should start taking HIV medicines as soon as possible after their HIV is diagnosed.
-For people with HIV who have the following conditions, it's especially important to start taking HIV medicines right away: pregnancy, AIDS-defining conditions, and early HIV infection.
-(Early HIV infection is the period up to 6 months after infection with HIV.)
+- People with HIV should start taking HIV medicines as soon as possible after HIV is diagnosed.
+For people with HIV who have the following conditions, it is especially important to start taking HIV medicines right away: pregnancy, AIDS-defining conditions, and early HIV infection.
+(Early HIV infection, also known as acute HIV infection, is the period up to 6 months after infection with HIV.)

 - Before starting HIV treatment, people with HIV should discuss the importance of medication adherence—taking HIV medicines every day and exactly as prescribed—with their health care provider.